mickfuzz/phd4/_posts/thesis_chapters/tocs/2025-4-4-Methodology.md_toc.md

                 data](#on-final-transcriptiondescription-of-data)
         -   [Use of Interview data](#use-of-interview-data)
             -   [Participant interviews](#participant-interviews)
-    -   [Revisiting the research questions based on the evolution of the learning design.](#revisiting-the-research-questions-based-on-the-evolution-of-the-learning-design.)
-        -   [RQ2 - Shift from family impact to broader
-            quetions](#rq2---shift-from-family-impact-to-broader-quetions)
             -   [What research questions are answered by what data gathering and analysis processes and stage](#what-research-questions-are-answered-by-what-data-gathering-and-analysis-processes-and-stage)